anh1231/LOL-ADC-Analyis/README.md

 ___
 ## Introduction

 League of Legends (LOL) is a multiplayer online battle arena (MOBA) that was developed by Riot Games.
 It is a highly popular game that is enjoyed by people of various ages and backgrounds and enjoys a thriving professional scene with real investments and money on the line.
 The data set that I will be working with is a data set on the professional LOL esport scenes from 2024, collected and aggregated by Oracle's Elixir.
-This data set contains a variety of features ranging from 'Kill', 'Deaths', and 'Assists' (KDA), to monster kills, and much more.
+This data set contains a variety of features ranging from **_'Kill'_**, **_'Deaths'_**, and **_'Assists'_** (KDA), to **_'monster kills'_**, and much more.
 There are many different queries and tests one could perform on this data but the question that I am proposing today is:
 > _**Between Attack Damage Carries (ADC) and Midlaners, which role tends to "carry" more often than not, and given the role that tends to "carry" the most, is it possible to predict the game's results from their statistics?**_
 ###### We will define the term "carry" by their KDA ratio (kills + assists/ deaths), damage to champions (characters controlled by players) and gold income.